 Under Securities and Exchange Commission rules, our directors, executive officers and owners of more than 10% of our stock are required to file with the SEC reports of holdings and changes in beneficial ownership of Kennametal stock on Forms 3, 4 and 5.
 We routinely provide information and support to our directors and executive officers to assist with the preparation of Forms 4.
-We have reviewed copies of reports provided to us, as well as other records and information.
-Based on that review, we concluded that all reports were timely filed for 2022.
+We have reviewed copies of reports, as well as other records and information.
+Based on that review, we concluded that all reports were timely filed for 2023, except that a Form 3 was filed late on July 22, 2022 for John Wayne Witt, reporting his status as a Section 16 person, which should have been reported on June 30, 2022.

-Appendix A - EBITDA, EBITDA Margin, Adjusted EBITDA, Adjusted EBITDA Margin, PWC, PWCPS, ROIC and Adjusted ROIC Reconciliations
+Appendix A - EBITDA, EBITDA Margin, Adjusted EBITDA, Adjusted EBITDA Margin, PWC, PWCPS, ROIC, Adjusted ROIC Reconciliations, and Average Adjusted EBITDA Margin

-EBITDA, EBITDA Margin, Adjusted EBITDA and Adjusted EBITDA Margin
+EBITDA, EBITDA Margin, Adjusted EBITDA, Adjusted EBITDA Margin, and Average Adjusted EBITDA